This training page is sponsored by Dr. James D.

 Wednesday, April 18, 2018

-Selection, Fitting and Validation Testing of Passive Hearing Protection & Protective Communications (Intermediate) Timothy Kearney, CSP, COHC, 3M.
+Selection, Fitting and Validation Testing of Passive Hearing Protection & Protective Communications (Intermediate) Timothy Kearney, CSP, COHC, Senior Account Representative, Personal Safety Division, 3M.

 As a result of the ever-expanding range of choices for passive hearing protection and/or protective communication devices, it is increasingly challenging to select and fit employees with the correct hearing protection to ensure the prevention of occupational hearing loss.
 This presentation will review the various categories of passive ear plugs, ear muffs, banded protectors and electronic level-dependent protective devices as well as the available subjective or quantitative testing systems available to validate the protection of the selected protective device for each user.
 A case study will be presented which will reinforce the benefits of adopting the NHCA/NIOSH/OSHA Alliance Best Practice of Individual Fit Testing for users of Hearing Protection Devices.

 Respiratory Protection Program Challenges (Intermediate) Don Rust, CSP, CIH, Technical Service Specialist, 3M.

 Implementing an effective respiratory protection program can be challenging.
 This presentation will address some of the more challenging implementation and management elements, such as proper selection, service life calculations, powered and supplied air systems, fit-testing and effective training.